codemismatch/rubylearning/content/pages/tutorials/ruby-random-numbers.md

 ### Practice checklist

-- [ ] Print ten floats from `rand` and confirm they’re always between 0.0 and 1.0.
+- [ ] Print ten floats from `rand` and confirm they're always between 0.0 and 1.0.
 - [ ] Roll a virtual die by calling `rand(6) + 1`.
 - [ ] Use `rand(range_size)` to select random elements from user-provided arrays.
 - [ ] Seed the RNG (`srand(1234)`) and observe how the sequence repeats for reproducible tests.

-Next: head back to Flow Control & Collections, where you’ll combine conditionals, loops, and the data structures you’ve learned so far.
+Next: head back to Flow Control & Collections, where you'll combine conditionals, loops, and the data structures you've learned so far.